JonasSkjodt/Programs_as_data_course/assignment08/virtual/solutions.md

 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
 ```

-The problem is there is no garbage collector
+The problem is that the next from first in the get function is never used again, but it isnt set to null, so the garbage collector cant throw it away.

-This code could be a way to deal with garbage collection
+This code could be a way to deal with better garbage collection

 ```
 public synchronized int get() {